gaps-closure/gaps-closure.github.io/docs/Java/03-02-01-conflict-analyzer.md

 We convert the node and edge types from the SDG to the format presented in our C documentation @CDoc.
 The transformation is shown in detail in the [appendix](#sdg-appendix).

-### Data required by minizinc
+### Data required by MiniZinc

 The Java conflict analyzer uses three kinds of information in its model.
 It uses information about data and control flows from the SDG.
 It also collects information from the annotations using a jython script that uses java utilities to extract the CLE annotations from a given jar file.
 Lastly we make use of reflection feature in Java to relate fields and methods to their associated classes as well as track any modifiers that may be present on those fields and methods.

-These three pieces of data along with the [constraints](#constraints) described in the next section are given to minizinc.
-Minizinc will then either produce at least one enclave assingment per class or report no such assingment exists given the program and user annotations.
+These three pieces of data along with the [constraints](#constraints) described in the next section are given to MiniZinc.
+MiniZinc will then either produce at least one enclave assingment per class or report no such assingment exists given the program and user annotations.

 ### Design Decisions
 The Java conflict analyzer permits unannotated classes to reside on multiple enclaves.
 This choice was made to make our approach more practical.
 This design choice allows developers to annotate child classes with different level taints without necessarily requiring the parent class to be annotated.